avaneev/prvhash/README.md

 How does it work?
-First of all, this PRNG system, represented by the hash function, does not work with numbers in a common sense: it works with entropy, or a quasi-random sequence of bits.
+First of all, this PRNG system, represented by the hash function, does not work with numbers in a common sense: it works with entropy, or random sequences of bits.
 The current "expression" of system's overall internal entropy (which is almost uniformly-random) - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
 Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher 32-bit parts.
 The lower 32 bits of the `Seed` are then updated by a mix of its own higher 32 bits, the hash word produced on previous rounds, and the message.